 - Strengthen their preparation for and interest in pursuing a future graduate or professional program.

 - Increase the numbers of well-educated and skilled employees in technical areas of regional and national need.

-- Cannon Scholars in the News
+- Cannon Scholars and Professors in the News

 - Selection Committee